Hologram robots with data and question marks in the cityscape symbolise AI, CAFM and IT management.

 • Data linking: Graph databases allow relationships between different building data to be easily mapped.
 This is particularly important for building information systems, where the interaction between different components needs to be precisely analysed.

-• Real-time data analysis: Mit den richtigen Tools können Facility Manager in Echtzeit auf Data and make well-founded decisions.
-This not only improves the Maintenance management, sondern auch die gesamte digitale Building management.
+• Real-Time Data Analysis: With the right Tools facility managers can respond in real time to Data and make well-founded decisions.
+This not only improves the Maintenance management, but also the entire digital Building management.

 • Scalability: The ability of graph databases to efficiently manage large amounts of networked information makes them an excellent choice for rapidly growing property portfolios.